deomsh/FATLFN/README.md

 New: function 'dira'
 New: check if grub4dos version is >=20170505
 Bugfix: if 'name' or 'extension' is '!' no echo with 'dir[x|a]'
-Bugfix: better compatibility is full grub4dos scriptline is in 'path' or 'filename'
+Bugfix: better compatibility if full grub4dos scriptline is in 'path' or 'filename'

 Version 0.2
 First published version